opendatasoft/ods-cookbook/widgets/external-use/README.md

 ### External use of ODS-Widget

-In order to use ODS-Widget outside the platform a few elements needs to be added :
+In order to use ODS-Widget outside the platform a few elements need to be added :

-- AngularJS locale module to deal with numbers display for exemple (French VS English, space VS comma to separate 1000x digits)
+- AngularJS locale module to deal with numbers display for example (French VS English, space VS comma to separate 1000x digits)
 - Translations : ODS Widgets do not embed translations automatically, like it does on the platform, you'll need to define your own translation dictionary
-- Context urlsync parameter is not properly working without some additionnal javascript parameters.
+- Context urlsync parameter is not properly working without some additional javascript parameters.

-Some other aspect needs your attentions :
+Some other aspects need your attention :

 - Library should be downloaded and hosted on your site, in order to block the corresponding AngularJS and ODSWidget version regarding your code.
 - The ods-dataset-context must know on wich domain the dataset is hosted with the `context-domain` parameter.
 A private dataset should also required a `context-apikey` parameter to authenticate the API call.